richardalberto/articlesextras/README.md

 Open Journal System > 2.4.0

+# Plugin Installation
+ - Download the latest release

-# Installation
+# Manual Installation

 To install the plugin:
- - copy the plugin folder file to your OJS/plugins/importexport directory
+ - copy the plugin folder file to your OJS/plugins/generic directory
- - to unzip the plugin inside the plugins/importexport directory:
+ - to unzip the plugin inside the plugins/generic directory:
-    $ tar xvzf scielo-1.0.tar.gz
+    $ tar xvzf articlesExtras-1.0.tar.gz
  - export contents by going to:  Home > User > Journal Management > Import/Export > Export issues & articles to SciELO
+ - add record to versions table on your OJS installation.